stark1tty/Awesome-Historic_al-Maps/readme.md

 #### Sweden
 - [TORA (Topographical Register at the National Archives) from The Swedish National Archives](https://riksarkivet.se/tora-english) - TORA consist of a geocoded register of historical settlement units in Sweden, and a linked open data service that connect historical sources and databases on the basis of geocoded settlements.
 [GitHub](https://github.com/Riksarkivet/tora)

+#### Western Europe
+##### Germany
+- [Landkartenarchiv]( https://www.landkartenarchiv.de/) - Archive of German mapping, different world atlases, national maps, topographical maps, road maps, panorama maps, railway maps, postal code maps, city maps and special maps; text in German and English.
+- [Virtual Map Forum](https://kartenforum.slub-dresden.de/) - Collection of historical and georeferenced maps of the Saxon State and University Library Dresden (SLUB), with a focus on Central Germany and the period from 1700 to 1950.

 #### Switzerland
 - [Basel University Library](https://commons.m.wikimedia.org/wiki/Category:UB_Basel_Maps) - Maps of Switzerland and elsewhere, with a choice of resolution.